-Steering Wheel Guy -- Engineer, Racer, & 3D-Sculpture Artist...

 ... because they are NOT DESIGNED CORRECTLY.

 Today, drivers can get their steering wheel custom-molded by Dellis from anywhere in the world in just two days by answering a few questions, and providing a trace or a photo of their hands.

 Whether you have power steering, electric steering, or manual steering, the benefits of using a custom-molded steering wheel will surprise you...and it starts with its guaranteed feel.

 ...IN THE ENTIRE HISTORY OF INDYCAR.

-All but two drivers used these DIY kits -- or something similar.
+All but two drivers used DIY kits that were NOT REmoldable -- or something similar.

 NONE were designed by The Steering Wheel Guy.

 So, while the DIY molded grip above might LOOK fine to you, it lacks the patent-pending safety features The Steering Wheel Guy has developed over the past quarter century after molding 822+ grips....so don't be fooled.

 Looks Simple, But It's NOT....

-Turns out, making a custom grip looks simple enough, but whenever ergonomics involves high forces at the HMI (Human Machine Interface) in a cockpit littered with controls, history shows that it's a lot more difficult than it looks.
+Turns out, making a custom grip looks simple enough, but whenever ergonomics involves high forces at the HMI (Human Machine Interface) in a cockpit littered with controls, history shows that it's more difficult than it looks.

 The article linked below by Marshall Pruett in 2010 for SPEED shows what happens when well-intentioned teams attempt to design custom-molded steering wheel grips for their drivers.

 The New Paradigm

 PersonaGrip is a new paradigm because it requires designers and drivers to think outside the box, and use an entirely new set of design rules.

 Compared to the old friction paradigm that existed for steering wheels prior to PersonaGrip's arrival at Indy in '93, PersonaGrip converts the Human-Machine Interface from a constant into a TUNABLE variable.

 To go more in depth, be sure to watch Dellis' presentation at the Annual Steering Conference in Berlin: www.SteeringWheelTechnology.com

 Suffice to say that after you do something 850+ times, you eventually figure it out due to the sample size allowing you to spot trends...INJURY trends.